kedro-org/kedro/docs/source/03_tutorial/07_set_up_experiment_tracking.md

 )
 ```

-Let's repeat the same steps for setting up the `companies_column` dataset.
-For this dataset we are trying to log the column that contains the list of companies as outlined in `companies.csv` under `/data/01_raw`.
-Let's set up the tracked dataset from the `preprocess_companies` function under the `data_processing` pipeline by returning the data under a key value pair, as shown below:
+You have to repeat the same steps for setting up the `companies_column` dataset.
+For this dataset you should log the column that contains the list of companies as outlined in `companies.csv` under `/data/01_raw`.
+Modify the `preprocess_companies` function under the `data_processing` pipeline to return the data under a key value pair, as shown below:

 ```python
 def preprocess_companies(companies: pd.DataFrame) -> pd.DataFrame: